 Diving Bahamas Overview

-Easily accessible from Florida for long weekends.
-Bahamas Diving varies substantially among islands, with pretty reefs (many are affected by algae), decent tropicals, and resorts that feed sharks.
-Liveaboards out of Florida take divers to spots with bigger fish and more dramatic seascape.
-Keep hurricane season, June through November, in mind; winter weather means low 70F water and sweaters in the evening; nighttime temperature is in the mid-60s, but can drop into the 50s if winter air blows off the continent.
+From the Spanish meaning shallow seas, the archipelago of the Bahamas spread from close by Florida to the Turks & Caicos Islands with the only really deep water close to New Providence that bears the capital Nassau.
+Some islands, notably the Abacos and Grand Bahama, are easily accessible from Florida.
+The diving varies substantially among islands, with some pretty reefs and others affected by algae, decent tropicals, and resorts that feed sharks.
+Liveaboards out of Florida take divers to spots with bigger fish in the flow of the Gulf Stream as do operators in Bimini and Grand Bahama.
+Keep the hurricane season, June through November, in mind; winter weather means low 70°F (20°c) water and sweaters in the evening; night temperature is cool if winter air blows off the continent.
+Most of the islands escaped damage from the twin hurricanes of 2017.

 Bahamas Seasonal Dive Planner

+The Bahamas are not in the Caribbean but the sub-tropical Atlantic.
 May through November is summer in the Bahamas.
-During these months, the most rain falls and temperatures average about 81°.
-Winter can bring surprisingly cool weather, with averages down about 70°.
-Northers can disrupt diving during winter months.
-The islands south of Nassau (such as Great Exuma, San Salvador, and Long Island) usually manage to stay a degree or two warmer.
+During these months, the most rain falls and air temperatures average about 81°F (27°C).
+Winter can bring surprisingly cool weather, with averages reduced to about 70°F (21°C), and cooler water means more rubber.
+You won’t go far wrong with a 5mm wetsuit and hood.
+Northerlies can disrupt diving during winter months.
+The islands south of Nassau (such as Great Exuma, San Salvador, and Long Island) usually stay a degree or two warmer.
 Easterly trade winds predominate for most of the year, but there is usually a lee to be found for diving.

 Attention!